Studentenverbindung: Coat of arms

-Studentenverbindungen's coats of arms do not strictly follow heraldic rules; their use started around the year 1800.
+Studentenverbindungen's coats of arms do not follow strict heraldic rules; these coats of arms were first used around 1800.

-The escutcheon is often divided into four, Burschenschaften's most commonly by a cross.
-These fields are filled with various nonheraldic symbols, for example, with the fraternity's colors, the Zirkel, allusions to their university or city, and other regional heraldic elements, also symbols for friendship and eternity, that are taken from Freemasons and antiquity.
+The escutcheon (heraldic shield) is often divided into four parts; a Burschenschaft's escutcheon is most often divided by a cross.
+These fields are filled with various nonheraldic symbols.
+Examples of these symbols are the fraternity's colors; the Zirkel; allusions to the fraternity's university or city, or other regional heraldic elements; and symbols for friendship and eternity, which derive from Freemasons and antiquity.